TejasSathe010/TechLitHub/README.md

 # TechLitHub.com is a scalable microservices-based blog platform developed with React, Node.js, MongoDB, AWS S3, TensorFlow, Docker, and Redis.
+A platform enabling users to create technical blogs, summaries, and share insights from the technical books they've explored.

 ## Features